jeffboody/libbfs/readme.md

 as a versatile alternative to file I/O, potentially replacing databases and zip files in specific use cases.
-The underlying SQLite database ensures robustness, portability, and performance exceeding traditional file I/O. The attributes are intended to serve the same role as a traditional file header.
+The underlying SQLite database ensures robustness, portability, and performance exceeding traditional file I/O.

 BFS Library
 ===========